Xiaowen2024/GraphicsResearch/README.md

+# Walk of Stars Method for Shape Generation

-To try the Walk of Stars method on other shapes, do the following steps:
+This README provides instructions on how to use the Walk of Stars method for generating heights for different shapes.

-In WoStLaplace2D.cpp:
+## Steps to Generate New Shapes

+### 1. Modify WoStLaplace2D.cpp

+#### a.
+Define Boundary Values

-1. Define boundary values for
+Define the boundary values for Dirichlet and Neumann conditions:

 vector<Polyline> boundaryDirichlet = {
 };
 vector<Polyline> boundaryNeumann = {